-- PROFESSIONAL SERVICES: Contracted assistance provided to the Gaming Operation by specialists in their expertise that do not directly involve gaming activity, including but not limited to legal, medical, accounting, financial institutions, education, and human resources. - PROMOTIONAL CHIP: A chip-like object issued by the Gaming Operation for use in promotions or tournaments at the Gaming Operation. - PROMULGATION10: The drafting, announcement, review, and internal adoption within the Commission and submission to the Executive Director of a proposed form of any new or existing Commission rule and/or regulation.
+- PROFESSIONAL SERVICES: Contracted assistance provided to the Gaming Operation by specialists in their expertise that do not directly involve gaming activity, including but not limited to legal, medical, accounting, financial institutions, education, and human resources. - PROMOTION: Any advertisement, special offer or marking of gaming-related activity designed to encourage and attract players to increase their participation that requires conditions of eligibility such as a loyalty program, tournaments, sign-up bonuses, cashback offers, free game play, and non-gaming incentives. - PROMOTIONAL CHIP: A chip-like object issued by the Gaming Operation for use in promotions or tournaments at the Gaming Operation. - PROMULGATION10: The drafting, announcement, review, and internal adoption within the Commission and submission to the Executive Director of a proposed form of any new or existing Commission rule and/or regulation.
 Any such proposed rule, regulation or policy shall not become an officially enacted rule, regulation or policy of the Siletz Tribe or of the Commission until it has been approved by Tribal Council Resolution as provided for in the Charter.
-Once a proposed rule, regulation or policy has been promulgated within the Commission by decision of the Commission Executive Director, the rule, regulation or policy shall be formally forwarded to the Tribal Council for further action. - O REGULATIONS11: A set of requirements adopted by the Commission and approved by the Tribal Council, established to guide and control how the Commission and Gaming Operation implement and comply with applicable laws, rules, regulations, policies and procedures.
-Regulations includes rules and are intended to ensure proper adherence to these governing standards. - REPORT: A formal document created and written with the intention of conveying information, analyzing data or recounting events, particularly in compliance with regulatory requirements. - RESPONDENT: A person or entity, including the Gaming Operation, which is the subject of specific compliance or enforcement action. - o RETALIATION: Discharge, demotion, suspension, threatening, harassment, or unfavorable treatment where the cause is determined to be as a result for direct reporting. - o REVISION: Games that do not require a new set of rules and regulations. - O SANCTION: Any official action taken by the Commission to ensure compliance with all applicable Gaming Laws, Tribal Ordinance, Regulations and the Gaming Operation Policies and Procedures.
+Once a proposed rule, regulation or policy has been promulgated within the Commission by decision of the Commission Executive Director, the rule, regulation or policy shall be formally forwarded to the Tribal Council for further action. - REGULATIONS11: A set of requirements adopted by the Commission and approved by the Tribal Council, established to guide and control how the Commission and Gaming Operation implement and comply with applicable laws, rules, regulations, policies and procedures.
+Regulations includes rules and are intended to ensure proper adherence to these governing standards. - REPORT: A formal document created and written with the intention of conveying information, analyzing data or recounting events, particularly in compliance with regulatory requirements. - RESPONDENT: A person or entity, including the Gaming Operation, which is the subject of specific compliance or enforcement action. - RETALIATION: Discharge, demotion, suspension, threatening, harassment, or unfavorable treatment where the cause is determined to be as a result for direct reporting. - SANCTION: Any official action taken by the Commission to ensure compliance with all applicable Gaming Laws, Tribal Ordinance, Regulations and the Gaming Operation Policies and Procedures.
 Sanctions are implemented as a means of enforcing compliance, deterring non-compliance, and upholding the integrity of the Gaming Operation.
 These actions may include fines, penalties, License suspensions or revocations, corrective measures, or other enforcement actions deemed necessary to address violations and maintain regulatory standards within the Gaming Operation.
-Sanctions are applied in accordance with established procedures and due process to ensure fairness and accountability in regulatory enforcement efforts. - O SENSITIVE PROCUREMENT12: S any procurement action or contract that is not a "Major Procurement," for Class III gaming equipment (such as cards, dice, keno balls, roulette wheels, roulette balls, chips, tokens, VL T or keno paper, gaming tables, table layouts or the like), or any other products that are not used directly in the conduct of Class III gaming, but that directly relates to the operation and administration of the Tribe's Class III gaming activity such as replacement parts for video lottery terminals (bill acceptors, printers), locks and keys for secure storage areas or gaming devices, or individual surveillance cameras.
+Sanctions are applied in accordance with established procedures and due process to ensure fairness and accountability in regulatory enforcement efforts. - SENSITIVE PROCUREMENT12: Any procurement action or contract that is not a "Major Procurement," for Class III gaming equipment (such as cards, dice, keno balls, roulette wheels, roulette balls, chips, tokens, VL T or keno paper, gaming tables, table layouts or the like), or any other products that are not used directly in the conduct of Class III gaming, but that directly relates to the operation and